cosinekitty/astronomy/source/c/README.md

 This function finds the next rise or set time of the Sun, Moon, or planet other than the Earth.
 Rise time is when the body first starts to be visible above the horizon.
 For example, sunrise is the moment that the top of the Sun first appears to peek above the horizon.
 Set time is the moment when the body appears to vanish below the horizon.
+Therefore, this function adjusts for the apparent angular radius of the observed body (significant only for the Sun and Moon).

-This function corrects for typical atmospheric refraction, which causes celestial bodies to appear higher above the horizon than they would if the Earth had no atmosphere.
-It also adjusts for the apparent angular radius of the observed body (significant only for the Sun and Moon).
+This function corrects for a typical value of atmospheric refraction, which causes celestial bodies to appear higher above the horizon than they would if the Earth had no atmosphere.
+Astronomy Engine uses a correction of 34 arcminutes.
+Real-world refraction varies based on air temperature, pressure, and humidity; such weather-based conditions are outside the scope of Astronomy Engine.

 Note that rise or set may not occur in every 24 hour period.
 For example, near the Earth's poles, there are long periods of time where the Sun stays below the horizon, never rising.
 Also, it is possible for the Moon to rise just before midnight but not set during the subsequent 24-hour day.
 This is because the Moon sets nearly an hour later each day due to orbiting the Earth a significant amount during each rotation of the Earth.
 Therefore callers must not assume that the function will always succeed.